ahinko/tcpsolis2mqtt/readme.md

 I've used the [solis2mqtt](https://github.com/incub77/solis2mqtt) repo as an inspiration and I've borrowed some code since that project does a lot of similar things to what I want to do.

 ## Requirements
-* Only tested with a Solis S2-WL-ST datalogger with firmware 10010125
+* Only tested with a Solis S2-WL-ST datalogger with firmware 10010125 and a Solis S5-GR3P15K inverter with firmware 83003A
 * A static IP on the data logger
 * Docker
 * MQTT server